Hematoma after Delivery

 Puerperal hematomas can occur after spontaneous or operative vaginal delivery.
 Frequently cited risk factors include the use of instruments (vacuum or forceps), nulliparity, preeclampsia, coagulation disorders, multiple gestation and improper surgical repair of an episiotomy.
 The patient usually complains of pain or an inability to void depending on the size and location of the hematoma.

 The mechanism of puerperal hematoma formation in the anterior and posterior triangles involves rupture of branches of the internal pudendal and inferior rectal arteries, respectively.
 Rupture of descending branches of the uterine artery can cause paravaginal hematoma formation.
 Rupture of any vessel of the perineal venous plexus may also result in a hematoma.
-Trauma to the above mentioned vessels may also occur as a result of a compound presentation, rapid descent, lacerations from an operative vaginal delivery including unrecognized subcutaneous tissue caught in the vacuum cup.
+Trauma to these vessels may also occur as a result of a compound presentation, rapid descent, and lacerations from an operative vaginal delivery including unrecognized subcutaneous tissue caught in the vacuum cup.
 Vessel rupture can occur without laceration of the superficial tissue.
 Since the subcutaneous tissue in the vagina is quite pliable, hematomas can achieve massive dimensions before expansion ceases.

 Benrubi G, Neuman C, Nuss RC, Thompson RJ.
 Vulvar and vaginal hematomas: a retrospective study of conservative versus operative management.
 Southern Medical Journal.
-80(8):991-994, 1987.
+1987;80:991-4.

-Hankins, G, et al. eds.
-(1995) Operative Obstetrics, New York: Appleton & Lange, p.
-257-268.
+Hankins G, et al. eds.
+Operative Obstetrics, New York, Appleton & Lange.
+2002.

 Cunningham FG, et al. eds.
-(2010) Williams Obstetrics, New York: McGraw-Hill, Chapter 35.
+Obstetrical Hemorrhage, in: Williams Obstetrics.
+McGraw-Hill, New York, 2014.